 Contemporary Political/ Pop artist, Shepard Fairey has designed a Rad new Logo for The Rolling Stones, updating the iconic “Sticky Fingers” Mouth and Tongue that is universally known to indicate that there is Rolling Stones shenanigans afoot.
 The new design celebrates the Stones’ 50th Anniversary.
 We think Fairey did an excellent job!
 Read more about the new logo at Design Taxi.

-Legendary Actor Tony Curtis – father of actress Jamie Lee Curtis – has passed away at the fine age of 85.
-And since today is also the 50th anniversary of the premiere of The Flintstones animated TV show, I thought it would be a perfect way to honor both by running this cartoon version of Tony Curtis (aka Stony Curtis) with Fred Flintstone in a scene from one of the series’ episodes that ran way back when I was just an egg.
+Legendary Actor Tony Curtis – father of actress Jamie Lee Curtis – has passed away on September 29, 2010 at the fine age of 85.
+Since today is, coincidentally, also the 50th anniversary of the premiere of The Flintstones animated TV show, I thought it would be a perfect way to honor both by featuring this cartoon version of Tony Curtis (aka Stony Curtis) with Fred Flintstone in a scene from one of the series’ episodes that ran way back when I was just an egg.
 RIP Tony, and God Bless The Flintstones.